 Twenty-five years ago in India in January 1990, Sharon and Nelson took their vows of marriage.
 One son later and many locations around the world have brought them to North Vancouver.
 I was honored to speak at their anniversary party from the deck of their amazing house with a million dollar view!
 They have weathered the storms of married life and have come out loving each other more deeply and with a mature love that only couples with many years together can know.
 They are proud of themselves as immigrants to Canada and now Canadian citizens.
-Such a significant date.
+Such a significant date to acknowledge.

 Julie and Dan were married May 17th 2008 at Brock House on the front lawn.
 After a rainy and cool spring their wedding day held all the promise of a summer day!
 Thank you for the honor of co-writing and officiating on your wedding, my first wedding!
 You gave me the confidence to become a Life-Cycle Celebrant, a career I love!
 Congratulations on your happy marriage.
 You seem to grow more in love with one as each year passes.
-I am honored to be included in you circle of friends..
+I am honored to be included in you circle of friends.

 The Wheelhouse Pub aboard the Coral Princess was a wonderful way to enjoy the cruise to Alaska!
 The weather for early May was unusually mild and there was no need to wear winter coat and gloves!
 We met a lot of terrific folks, sharing meals with them in the dining room.
 Aboard ship several couples tied the knot and we shared breakfast with one of them the morning before their ceremony.
 He was Best Man at her wedding 38 years ago.
 In recent years they found themselves single again.
 A work accident sent him to hospital and the bride’s sister, a nurse, told her he was there recovering.